nithinmanne/pagerank/README.md

 This function predicts the next pagerank value using polynomial fitting for the history of pagerank differentials.
 Arguments:

-1.**node**: This is the node for which the page rank is to be predicted
+1. **node**: This is the node for which the page rank is to be predicted

-2.**x**: This is the number of previous nodes to be used for prediciton
+2. **x**: This is the number of previous nodes to be used for prediciton

-3.**i**: This is used to signify the timestamp of prediction.
+3. **i**: This is used to signify the timestamp of prediction.
 It is used to predict already calculated PageRanks, just $

 ## Getting Started